wdawson/okta.github.io/_source/_posts/2018-03-01-develop-microservices-jhipster-oauth.md

 JHipster is a development platform to generate, develop, and deploy Spring Boot + Angular web applications and Spring microservices.
 It supports using many types of authentication: JWT, session-based, and OAuth 2.0.
 In its 5.0 release, it added React as a UI option.

-{% img blog/microservices-jhipster-oauth/what-is-jhipster.png alt:"Spring Boot + Angular = JHipster" width:"800" %}{: .center-image }
+{% img blog/microservices-jhipster-oauth/jhipster-5.png alt:"Spring Boot + (Angular | React) + Bootstrap  = JHipster" width:"800" %}{: .center-image }

 In addition to having two popular UI frameworks, JHipster also has modules that support generating mobile applications.
 If you like Ionic, which currently leverages Angular, you can use [Ionic for JHipster](/blog/2018/01/30/jhipster-ionic-with-oidc-authentication).
-If you're a React aficionado, you can use [Ignite JHipster](https://github.com/ruddell/ignite-jhipster).
+If you're a React aficionado, you can use [Ignite JHipster](/blog/2018/10/10/react-native-spring-boot-mobile-app).

 [JHipster](http://www.jhipster.tech) is 🔥, and so are microservices!
 Follow the instructions in this tutorial to create an API gateway, a blog microservice, and a companion store microservice.